hdShang/arxiv-daily/docs/cs-LG/2025-06-20/papers/250617417v2-aha-moment-revisited-are-vlms-truly-capable-of-self-verification-in-.md

 ---
 layout: default
-title: Aha Moment Revisited: Are VLMs Truly Capable of Self Verification in Inference-time Scaling?
+title: "Aha Moment Revisited: Are VLMs Truly Capable of Self Verification in Inference-time Scaling?"
 ---

 # Aha Moment Revisited: Are VLMs Truly Capable of Self Verification in Inference-time Scaling?